 Like Bunnahabhain, Talisker 10 and I go back a long way.
-But in the way-back, some twenty years ago, Talisker was a bit much for me.
-Perhaps they’ve tapered off on the phenols, but who knows, I may have changed too.
-At any rate, back when I was a Scotch noob, the smokiness and medicinal qualities of this whisky were a bit much for me.
+But in the way-back, some twenty years ago, Talisker was a bit much for my palate.
+When I was a Scotch noob, the smokiness and medicinal qualities of this whisky were a bit much for me.
 These days, with uber-peat monsters coming out of Ardbeg, Bruichladdich and Laphroaig, the moderate peat (20-ish ppm) of the Talisker feels like a well-balanced note than an overbearing chord.

 The Talisker distillery is on Skye, an island far to the north of Islay, off the west coast of Scotland.
 It’s the most northern of the inner Hebrides, and like Islay, there aren’t a lot of trees on Skye.
 Peat is the traditional fuel for malting here, and although Talisker distillery took out their malting floors in 1972, their flavor profile was established by then and Talisker is still produced with a fairly hefty dose of phenols for a “richly flavored maritime malt” (from the label) that flavor is a combination of the smoked malt (from the mainland) and a peaty water source (Hawk Hill).

 If you dig deep enough at the web site, you’ll find their story.
 The distillery was built in 1830, a hot time for distilleries in Scotland.
-By the turn of the century they were one of the best-selling single-malts in the country — though I suspect they sold far more to blenders.
+By the turn of the century they were one of the best-selling single-malts in the country—though I suspect they sold far more to blenders.
 There are rumors it is used by Johnnie Walker.
 Rebuilt after a fire in 1960, the stills were reconstructed with the same unique swan-neck design of the originals, in which some of the spirit flows back for re-distillation.
 There are some interesting notes on the design and its effect on the spirit (such as the fruity elements noted below) at scotchwhisky.com.

 Talisker 1o-year old Skye single malt, 45.8% ABV

 Nose: Apples, apple cider, oranges, vanilla, gentle earth, a touch of smoke.

 Palate: Sweet malt, orange Turkish delight, oak tannins, and a touch of medicinal oils (eucalyptus?)